ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     "data_loader": {
       "type": "LoaderMultichannelArray",
       "args": {
-        "data_path": "examples/data/multiparameter/dataset.csv",
+        "data_path": "generated_dataset/train_dataset.csv",
         "batch_size": 8,
         "num_workers": 1,
         "ignored_inputs": [1, 2, 6, 7],
         "ignored_labels": [],
+        "shuffle": true,
         "normalize": false,
         "standardize": false
       }
     },
   }

-We can also optionally provide a loader for the validation set using the :code:`validation_data_loader`.
+We need to provide a loader for the validation set using the :code:`validation_data_loader`.
 Such loader must have the same :code:`ignored_inputs` and :code:`ignored_labels` and be of the same :code:`type` as the training data loader.
 In fact, what matters is that both of them are compatible with the network's input shape.

 .. code-block:: json